New Jersey Field Office Project Review Guide

 This diagram shows how an action area encompasses the project footprint and any area impacted by the effects of the project.

-• the entire area in which ground water tables may be affected (e.g., draw down, reversal of flow) as a result of a new or increased ground or surface water withdrawls
+• the entire area in which ground water tables may be affected (e.g., draw-down, reversal of flow) as a result of a new or increased ground or surface water withdrawals.

-• all areas which may become inaccessible to wildlife as a result of new or enlarged barriers to movement (e.g. roads, rail lines, dams)
+• all areas which may become inaccessible to wildlife because of new or enlarged barriers to movement (e.g., roads, rail lines, dams).

-• all areas which may become unsuitable to wildlife as a result of indirect effects of habitat fragmentation (e.g., "edge effects")
+• all areas which may become unsuitable to wildlife because of indirect effects of habitat fragmentation (e.g., “edge effects”).

-• all areas subject to new or increased public, recreational, or other human uses -- either legal or illegal -- as a result of new access routes or infrastructure included in the project plans
+• all areas subject to new or increased public, recreational, or other human uses -- either legal or illegal -- as a result of new access routes or infrastructure included in the project.

 STEP 2: Obtain a Species List